nourdine/introspekt/README.md

 ### 4. Retrieve and use annotations

 Now let's see how we can practically access information contained into annotations.
-To gain access to the class' annotations you need to obtain a `nourdine\introspekt\AnnotationsParcel` object containing a representation of this data.
+To gain access to the annotations you need to obtain a `nourdine\introspekt\AnnotationsParcel` object containing a representation of this data.
 There are two possible ways to do this:

   * via an instance of the annotted class
   * using the name of the class